syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 # Getting Started in Blazor Bullet Chart

-This section briefly explains how to include a `Bullet Chart` in your Blazor server-side application.
-You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+This section briefly explains how to include a Bullet Chart component in your Blazor server-side application.
+You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

-## Importing Syncfusion Blazor component in the application
+## Importing Syncfusion Blazor Bullet Chart component in the application

 1. Install **Syncfusion.Blazor** NuGet package to the application by using the **NuGet Package Manager**.